KartikeyaOne/leetai/README.md

     *   Text summarization
     *   Problem-solving assistance
     *   And more, depending on the AI's capabilities.
-*   **Dynamic Content Display:** The assistant window dynamically adjusts its height to fit the AI's response, with keyboard-driven scrolling for longer content.
+*   **Dynamic Content Display:** The content height and width are fixed, but you can move the content around and even scroll up and down the content using shortcut keys.
 *   **Self-Hosted Backend:** Primarily designed to work with its dedicated, self-hostable backend server for OCR and AI processing, ensuring user control over data and API usage.
 *   **Cross-Platform (Electron):** Built with Electron for potential compatibility across Windows, macOS, and Linux.